 Registered Small Animal Specialist (Surgery)

 Dr Stephen Emms in 1988 became the first Registered Specialist Small Animal Surgeon in Victoria.
 After graduating with honours from the University of Queensland (1978) and an internship at Murdoch University (1981), his postgraduate studies with surgical training were at the University of Pennsylvania.
 In 1991, he moved to Camberwell Veterinary Clinic.
 Ancillary to his surgery practice, Stephen has provided chemotherapy and CT imaging for many years.
 Stephen accepts referrals from other veterinary practitioners for diverse surgical procedures including spinal surgery, fracture repair, tibial plateau leveling for cruciate ruptures, patella luxation, endocrine surgery, maxillofacial surgery, tumour removal, and reconstructive surgery.
-Stephen is a member of the Veterinary Cancer Society, Veterinary Orthopedic Society, Australian Veterinary Association, American Veterinary Medical Association, Royal College of Veterinary Surgeons and Australian Small Animal Veterinary Association.
+Stephen is a member of the Australian Veterinary Association and Australian Small Animal Veterinary Association.
 He is a Fellow of the Australian College of Veterinary Scientists.
 Stephen’s, ancient Silky Terrier over the years has had both cruciates repaired, surgery for peach pip blockage of the intestine, glaucoma in one eye, lung tumours removed and Cushing’s syndrome before succumbing to his lung tumour.
 His two cats Charlie & Tiger both lived to over 19 years before they succumbed to kidney disease.
 In his 25+ years at Camberwell, Stephen has been privileged to treat many patients throughout their life.

 Dr Winnie Shih